qpfiffer/qpfiffer.com/posts/2014-08-29-Panic_Measures.markdown

 sometimes I just want to talk to someone without point and saying "This, please".

-Met somebody names Jacob, had a good time, then I went and bought a sandwich from 7-11.
+Met somebody named Jacob, had a good time, then I went and bought a sandwich from 7-11.
 Time for sleep.